 Lectures, tutorials, experiential, peer assessments and a research dissertation constitute the pedagogical means used.
 The programme is currently offered full time and through the ACCS mode.
 The programme aims to impart a knowledge and understanding of the management of human, physical, financial and other resources required for the delivery of programmes in early education in addition to associated research methods and ethical considerations for the development of standard practice and children’s rights in early education.

 Research study to Doctoral level is possible in the field of Early Childhood Education & Care in CIT.

 The BA (Hons) in Early Childhood Education & Care contains both theoretical and practical modules with a strong research and management focus and it is envisaged that the majority of graduates will find employment either working in a managerial capacity directly with children; setting up and managing their own childcare centres or working within the HSE & Childcare Committees as regional coordinators or project managers etc. Additionally, it is anticipated that graduates will be in a position to contribute nationally to the development of policy and provision within the sector.

-Applications for this course are processed by the Central Applications Office (CAO) - Advanced Entry
+Applications for this programme are processed by the Central Applications Office (CAO) - Advanced Entry

 Please ensure that you include all relevant information that might help us assess your application: